1. Religion & Spirituality

-However, Discordians can argue that the act of labeling Discordianism a parody merely reinforces the message of Discordianism: that just because something is untrue and absurd does not make it without meaning, and just because a religion is humorous and its scriptures full of ludicrousness, does not mean that its followers are not serious about it.
+However, Discordians can argue that the act of labeling Discordianism a parody merely reinforces the message of Discordianism.
+Just because something is untrue and absurd does not make it without meaning.
+Also, even if a religion is humorous and its scriptures full of ludicrousness, that does not mean its followers are not serious about it.

 Discordians themselves do not agree on the matter.
 Some embrace it largely as a joke, while others embrace Discordianism as a philosophy.
 Some literally worship Eris as a goddess, while others consider her merely a symbol of the messages of the religion.